AT&T CEO: Netflix is the Walmart of streaming video. HBO is Tiffany

-AT&T's CEO Randall Stephenson has some thoughts about the hierarchy of streaming services.
+AT&T CEO Randall Stephenson has some thoughts about the hierarchy of streaming video services.

 AT&T declined to comment further.